Skip to content

 Ollama ollama serve running locally or on a homelab box POST /api/chat (NDJSON), GET /api/tags for models

-Both are added in Settings -> Providers.
+All three are added in Settings -> Providers.

 Ollama setup